saad0259/ezdb_admin/README.md

-# mega_admin
+# ezDB_admin

-admin panel for mega app made for petertan343
+admin panel for ezDB app made for petertan343